SENAndrhevn23/Modded-PE-DISCONTINUED/README.md

-# Discontinued cause of drama
+# 🛑 Project Status: Discontinued

-sorry im leaving the community cause all of you guys hate me :((
+This project has been **discontinued** and the repository is archived.
+No further updates, fixes, or support will be provided.

+The decision to discontinue was made due to ongoing harassment, misinformation, and repeated escalation of community drama, which made continuing development no longer healthy or productive.

+This engine is provided **as-is** for reference and educational purposes.

+Thank you to everyone who supported, tested, or gave constructive feedback.

+---

 # Modded Psych Engine (MODDED-PE) SHJR

-**Modded Psych Engine** is a small custom engine created for handling **very large charts**, similar to engines such as H-SLICE-JS and JS Engine.
+**Modded Psych Engine** is a small custom engine created for handling **very large charts**, inspired by high-performance engines such as H-SLICE-JS and JS Engine.

-This engine is focused on performance, optimizations, and advanced chart handling.
+This engine focuses on **performance**, **optimizations**, and **advanced chart handling**.

 ---